Searchbreed

 Pomskys need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Pomeranian × Husky. ~500-900 kcal/day.
-Size varies wildly by generation.
+Pomeranian × Husky.
+Calorie needs vary with adult size, generation, and activity; size varies wildly by generation.
 Key nutrients to look for: omega-3, dental support.

 Pomskys are generally suitable for first-time owners with basic commitment.
 They're playful, intelligent, confident.
 Plan for consistent training from day one.